-The draft risk evaluation will be peer reviewed by a panel of independent, scientific experts on December 5-6, 2019.
+The draft risk evaluation was peer reviewed by a panel of independent, scientific experts on December 5-6, 2019.
 EPA goes beyond what TSCA requires by peer reviewing the risk evaluations it releases in order to increase public transparency in the risk evaluation process and receive expert feedback on the science that underlies the risk determinations.
 Learn more about the peer review.

 EPA’s preliminary risk determinations may change in response to comments from the public and from scientific experts conducting a peer review on the draft risk evaluation.
 If EPA’s final risk evaluation finds there are unreasonable risks associated with this chemical under the specific conditions of use, the Agency will propose actions to address any unreasonable risks within the timeframe required by TSCA.
 This could include proposed regulations to prohibit or limit the manufacture, processing, distribution in the marketplace, use, or disposal of this chemicals, as applicable.

 NMP Human PBPK Model Code Inputs and outputs(100 MB, December 13, 2019)

 NMP Rat PBPK Model Code Inputs and Outputs(791 K, December 13, 2019)